wneessen/fastcry.pt/README.md

 # fastcry.pt - A quick and easy encrypted note system

-## Easyily share a note - quick, secure, anonymous
+## Easily share a note - quick, secure, anonymous

 ### What is this all about? ####
 The idea for fastcry.pt arose when I was in need for a quick and easy solution to share data with a 3rd party.
 The problem was, I only has an email address and the phone number (with WhatsApp contact) of the person I wanted to send the data.
 I ended up sending an encrypted ZIP file via mail and provide the password to him via WhatsApp.
 This worked but wasn't suffient to me.
 So I sat down a weekend and built this service.
 It is meant to be quick, easy to use, anonymous and secure - which I think I accomplished.